Potsdam: 20th century

 The government of East Germany (formally known as the German Democratic Republic (German: Deutsche Demokratische Republik, DDR)) tried to remove symbols of "Prussian militarism".
 Many historic buildings, some of them badly damaged in the war, were demolished.

-When in 1946 the remainder of the province of Brandenburg west of the Oder-Neiße line was constituted as the state of Brandenburg, Potsdam became its capital.
+When in 1946 the remainder of the province of Brandenburg west of the Oder–Neisse line was constituted as the state of Brandenburg, Potsdam became its capital.
 In 1952 the GDR disestablished its states and replaced them by smaller new East German administrative districts known as Bezirke.
 Potsdam became the capital of the new Bezirk Potsdam until 1990.

 Potsdam, south-west of Berlin, lay just outside West Berlin after the construction of the Berlin Wall.
 The walling off of West Berlin not only isolated Potsdam from West Berlin, but also doubled commuting times to East Berlin.
 The Glienicke Bridge across the Havel connected the city to West Berlin and was the scene of some Cold War exchanges of spies.

 After German reunification, Potsdam became the capital of the newly re-established state of Brandenburg.
 Since then there have been many ideas and efforts to reconstruct the original appearance of the city, including the Potsdam City Palace and the Garrison Church.